Key Specs of Tata Nexon

-Tata Nexon Powertrain: The Nexon can be had with either a 1.2-litre turbocharged petrol engine, or a 1.5-litre turbocharged diesel engine.
-The petrol engine dishes out 110PS of max power and 170Nm of peak torque.
-The diesel engine also makes 110PS of max power, but peak torque is way more, at 260Nm.
-Both these engines can be had with a 6-speed manual transmission and a 6-speed AMT.
+Tata Nexon Powertrain: The Tata SUV is offered with either a 1.2-litre turbocharged petrol engine or a 1.5-litre turbocharged diesel engine.
+The petrol engine produces 110PS of power and 170Nm of torque.
+The diesel engine also churns out 110PS of power, but its torque is way more, at 260Nm.
+Tata offers both these engines with either a 6-speed manual transmission or a 6-speed AMT.

-Tata Nexon Features: The Nexon gets a 6.5-inch touchscreen infotainment system by Harman-Kardon that plays audio through an 8-speaker setup.
-Projector headlamps and LED DRLs are also part of the kit.
-The Nexon also gets rear AC vents and multiple drive modes (Eco, City and Sport).
-On the safety front, it gets dual front airbags, ISOFIX child seat mounts, ABS with EBD and CSC (corner stability control).
+Tata Nexon Features: The Nexon gets a 6.5-inch touchscreen infotainment system by Harman-Kardon with an 8-speaker setup.
+Projector headlamps and LED DRLs are also a part of the kit.
+The Tata SUV also gets rear AC vents and multiple drive modes (Eco, City and Sport).
+On the safety front, it gets dual front airbags, ISOFIX child seat mounts, ABS with EBD, and corner stability control.

 Tata Nexon price list (Variants)

 |1.2 Revotron XE1198 cc, Manual, Petrol, 17.0 kmpl||Rs.6.58 Lakh*|

 |1.2 Revotron XM1198 cc, Manual, Petrol, 17.0 kmpl|

 |1.5 Revotorq XE1497 cc, Manual, Diesel, 21.5 kmpl||Rs.7.59 Lakh*|